On Kellogg's campuses, everything changed in March 2020.

 Meanwhile, Kellogg students were not the only ones who needed assistance.
 Businesses in the greater Evanston community were facing challenges, too.
 In March, Pritzker shut down bars and restaurants throughout the state to minimize the spread of the virus, but consequently, many local establishments ended up struggling to stay in business.

-Linda Darragh, the executive director of Kellogg’s Innovation and Entrepreneurship Initiative, and Timothy Feddersen, a professor of managerial economics and decision sciences, took the call.
+Linda Darragh, the executive director of Entrepreneurship at Kellogg, and Timothy Feddersen, a professor of managerial economics and decision sciences, took the call.
 Under their guidance, Kellogg announced an initiative that allowed Evanston business owners to set up a profile on StartupTree, a software provider that facilitates university entrepreneurship.
 Business owners could browse the Kellogg network of volunteers and schedule meetings to discuss their business challenges.
 Alumni provided one-on-one counseling on topics ranging from financial planning to HR management and marketing, and the business owners could also work with student volunteers on short-term projects, such as cash flow analysis.

 While much of the Kellogg community was working on meeting the needs of its current students, the admissions team needed to think about how it would continue to yield diverse, high-quality incoming classes.